otacke/yalw/README.md

 * Can use fail2ban to detect failed login attempts and act accordingly.
 A sample filter and a sample jail description are included.
 * Is localizable.

+## Support me at patreon!
+If you like what I do, please consider to become my supporter at patreon: https://www.patreon.com/otacke

 ## Install/Usage
 Install YALW from [Wordpress Plugin directory](https://wordpress.org/plugins/yalw/) or via your Wordpress instance, add widget to your theme, done.
 Well, maybe not quite.
 You may want to modify the stylesheet a little bit to match your theme's needs or to set an individual message for password retrieval...
 But that's it.